KeaCluster/react-starter-guide/Part5.md

 )
 ```

 ### Implementing

 - Define a route

-    - Let's skip the definition of a route, and just talk about what we need to define.
-Let's say you have a `/` route that will only showcase a Hero component and some other `Main` section.
+Let's skip the definition of a route, and just talk about what we need to define.
+Say you have a route that will showcase a Hero component and some other `Main` section.
 The collection of **components** you're showcasing are called a `view`.
 So, we'll need to define a `view` for each route we need in our app.
-As we previously talked about, it's gonna be just three: `/`, `/about`, `/astros` (or `/pokemon` depending on your chosen API).
+As we previously talked about,
+it's gonna be just three: `/`, `/about`, `/astros` (or `/pokemon` depending on your API).

-    - Now that we have that settled, We'll add them to our `App.jsx` like so:
+Now that we have that settled, We'll add them to our `App.jsx` like so:

 ```jsx
 // other imports